jaantollander/masters-thesis/content/30_lustre.md

 We can configure Lustre to collect file system usage statistics with *Lustre Jobstats* by setting a value for `jobid_name` parameter, as explained in the section 12.2 of Lustre manual [@lustredocs, sec.
 12.2].
 Jobstats keeps counters of various statistics of file system-related system calls.
 We can specify the format `job_id` with `jobid_name` parameter.
-The formatting effects the resolution of the statistics.
-Higher resolution also means that we accumulate data faster.
 We can use the following format codes.

 - `%e` for executable name.